 |All used languages||The list of all national languages supported by running application simultaneously. |

 Language defined in the Main language of runtime configurator should also be listed in the list.
-If missing, it is added to the list automatically.
+If missing, then it is added to the list automatically.

 The meaning of the list is to inform the PROMOTIC system about languages which should be loaded into the memory on application startup.
 It is used for optimalization of loaded languages into the memory possible because not used languages are not loaded into the memory.
 The list itself consist of abbreviations of languages separated with comma (,).

 If the application is designed only for one language, then this configurator should be left empty.